J&K: Landline services on more than 50,000 phones restored in Kashmir, says report

 The 17 exchanges included those in Srinagar district’s Civil Lines, Cantonment and airport areas, central Kashmir’s Budgam, Sonamarg and Manigam districts, and north Kashmir’s Gurez, Tangmarg, Uri Keran Karnah and Tangdhar areas.
 In south Kashmir, landline services were made operational in Qazigund and Pahalgam.

 Twenty more exchanges will be operational soon, officials told PTI.
+Restrictions on movement of the public were eased in Kashmir Valley on Saturday morning to facilitate the movement of government employees.

-Meanwhile, 2G mobile internet services have been restored in five districts of Jammu region, according to ANI – Jammu, Reasi, Samba, Kathua and Udhampur.
+Meanwhile, 2G mobile internet services have been restored in five of the 10 districts of Jammu region, according to ANI – Jammu, Reasi, Samba, Kathua and Udhampur.

 All communication lines were snapped in Jammu and Kashmir on August 4, a day before the central government revoked the state’s special status and split the state into two Union territories.
 These territories will come into effect on October 31.
 While restrictions were lifted in Jammu earlier this week, Kashmir Valley has been under an unprecedented security and information clampdown.
 Several political leaders, including former chief ministers Omar Abdullah and Mehbooba Mufti, are under detention.